 It's easy to be intoxicated by the heady beer hall scene, but new arrivals soon realise that there’s plenty to see and do in Munich.
 The charming Bavarian capital combines old world allure and modern flair, and its numerous attractions are enticing.

 Expats wanting to learn about German culture will enjoy the BMW Museum, Deutsches Museum, Museum Brandhorst, the City Museum of Munich and the National Bavarian Museum.

-Alternatively, there’s Marienplatz and a surrounding historic square brimming with distinctive German architecture for those that prefer to appreciate ground level antiquity, while the revolving restaurant in Olympia Park boasts breathtaking views of the city from above.
+Those who want to appreciate the past at ground level will enjoy the Marienplatz and its surrounding historic square's distinctive German architecture, while the revolving restaurant in Olympia Park boasts breathtaking views of the city from above.

 Recommended sightseeing in Munich

-Alte Pinakothek is Munich’s premier art museum and home to over 1,000 paintings featuring the work of Europe’s greatest 14th to 18th century painters.
-Even the gallery itself, spread across two floors with dozens of rooms in a stunning Neoclassical building, are enough to keep expats enthralled for hours.
+Alte Pinakothek is Munich’s premier art museum and features work by some of Europe’s greatest painters from the 14th to 18th centuries.
+The gallery itself is a stunning Neoclassical building with two floors and dozens of rooms, and expats are sure to be enthralled for hours.